-If you have a word or phrase that you think should be added, send an email, preferably with two references illustrating its use and meaning.
+If you have a word or phrase that you think should be added, send an email, preferably with examples and references illustrating its use and meaning.

 About this website

-Onomatopoeia is often funny.
-One goal for this website was to provide information, while keeping it light.
-Most entries are based on at least two independent sources (dictionaries, books, popular websites).
-The descriptions are deliberately short, and limited to meanings having to do with sound.
+Most entries in this dictionary are based on at least two independent sources (dictionaries, books, popular websites).
+The descriptions are deliberately short and limited to meanings having to do with sound.
 For more information about a word, the first place to look is of course the dictionary.
-Also, check out some of the links.
-For even more detail, there is the whole academic discipline of linguistics, which goes a lot deeper into the matter.
+For even more detail, there is the academic discipline of linguistics, which is about analyzing language in all its forms.

 Onomatopoeia is also often used in children's books.
-At the bottom of the links page, you can find a pretty long list of suggestions, some of which were sources for this list.
-Especially Verna Aardema, an american author of children's books, and Dr Seuss, have used a lot of onomatopoeia in their books.
-On the links page you also find s few suggestions for parents and teachers.
+Here you can find a list of suggestions.
+Especially Verna Aardema, an american author of children's books, and Dr Seuss, use onomatopoeia in their books.

 I am a neuroscientist who likes building websites and playing with words and sounds.